cjunho/cjh/README.md

 the periodic domain corresponding to the chosen parameters is created insection “Mesh”.

 After the computation is finished, three sets of data are produced:
-• solutions eta and Phi in "data/output.pvd"(these are later used for visualisation in Paraview)
+• solutions eta and Phi in "data/output.pvd"(these are later used for visualisation in Paraview);
-• evolution of energy against time in "data/energy.csv",
+• evolution of energy against time in "data/energy.csv";
 • evolution of maximum of eta against time in "data/max.csv"